Texas Southern Tigers basketball

 The Texas Southern Tigers basketball team is the basketball team that represents Texas Southern University in Houston, Texas, United States.
 The team currently competes in the Southwestern Athletic Conference.
-Their current head coach is Johnny Jones, who took over after Mike Davis took the Detroit Mercy head coaching job on June 5, 2018.
-Texas Southern has appeared in the NCAA tournament 11 times, and most recently in 2023.
+They are currently led by 1st year head coach Corey Lowery Texas Southern has appeared in the NCAA tournament 11 times, and most recently in 2023.
 The Tigers play their home games at the Health and Physical Education Arena.

 Notable win

 The Texas Southern Tigers defeated perennial power and nationally ranked Michigan State Spartans on December 20, 2014 in East Lansing, Michigan.
 The Tigers won in overtime with a score of 71–64.
 TSU is the first HBCU team to beat a team that went on to reach the Final Four that same season.

 Basketball rivalries

 Prairie View A&M basketball rivalry

 The Texas Southern-Prairie View A&M rivalry is the highest attended and most anticipated basketball series in the SWAC.
 In February 2015, the game at Texas Southern University had an attendance of 7,500+.